 Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 19) attainment of standards set down in CIPFA's knowledge and skills framework and code of practice; achievement of required training outcomes; achievement of administrative targets such as dates for issuing agendas and minutes.
 Achievement of training outcomes are self assessed by the Pensions Committee.
 Targets such as dates for issuing agendas and minutes are strictly adhered to.
 Achievement of administrative targets are reported in the Pension Fund Annual report.
 20) This assessment should be included in the fund's Annual Report.
 The assessment of the committee expectations and training are included in the Annual Report 5.
-Responsible ownership SUMMARY: PARTIALLY COMPLIANT Administrating authorities should: a) recognise, and ensure that their partners in the investment chain adopt, the FRC's UK Stewardship Code annual report.
-Policies on Social Environmental and ethical considerations are disclosed in the SIP, a copy of which is also included in the Pension Fund Annual Report. b) include a statement of their policy on responsible ownership in the statement of investment principles 2) Responsible ownership should incorporate the committee's approach to long term responsible investing including its approach to consideration of environmental, social and governance issues.
-The Pension Committee has considered socially responsible investments and the view has been taken that non-financial factors should not drive the investment process to the detriment of the financial return of the fund. c) report periodically to scheme members on the discharge of such responsibilities.
+Responsible ownership Administrating authorities should: SUMMARY: PARTIALLY COMPLIANT a) recognise, and ensure that their partners in the investment chain adopt, the FRC's UK Stewardship Code the statement of investment principles which must be contained the annual report.
+Policies on Social Environmental and ethical considerations are disclosed in the SIP, a copy of which is also included in the Pension Fund Annual Report. b) include a statement of their policy on responsible ownership in the statement of investment principles to consideration of environmental, social and governance issues.
+The Pension Committee has considered socially responsible investments and the view has been taken that non-financial factors should not drive the investment process to the detriment of the financial return of the fund. discharge of such responsibilities.
 3) The committee should discuss the potential for consideration of environmental, social and governance issues to add value, in accordance with its policies on responsible investing, when selecting investment managers and in discussing their subsequent performances.
 4) Authorities may wish to consider seeking alliances with either other pension funds in general, or a group of local authority pension funds, to benefit from collective size where there is a common interest to influence companies to take action on environmental, social and governance issues e.g. LAPFF.
 Over the long term, the Pensions Committee requires the investment mangers to consider, as part of the investment decisions, socially responsible investment issues and the potential impact on investment performance.
 5) It is important to ensure that through the terms of an explicit strategy that an authority's policies are not overridden, negated or diluted by the general policy of an investment manager.
 The SIP is distributed to fund managers so that they are aware of the overall strategy.
 Fund managers are included in the consultation process if there are major changes.
 6) Where the exercise of voting action is separated from the investment manager, authorities should ensure that the appropriate investment decision is taken into account by reference to those appointed to manage the investments.
 Authorities may use the services of external voting agencies and advisors to assist compliance in engagement.
 Measuring effectiveness is difficult but can only be achieved by open monitoring of action taken Fund managers have been given delegated authority to vote in accordance with their proxy voting policies.
 Fund Managers report voting activity quarterly and made available for the Pensions Committee to review.